Yahoo! Inc. (2017–present): Under Verizon (2017–2021)

 A year after the completion of the AOL acquisition, Verizon announced a $4.8 billion deal for Yahoo!'s core Internet business, to invest in the Internet company's search, news, finance, sports, video, emails and Tumblr products.
 Yahoo! announced in September and December 2016 two major Internet security breaches affecting more than a billion customers.
 As a result, Verizon lowered its offer for Yahoo! by $350 million to $4.48 billion.

 The AOL deal and subsequent Yahoo! purchase were led by Verizon's management team, including Lowell McAdam (CEO), Marni Walden (EVP Product) and Tim Armstrong.
 Walden had been tasked with merging the two entities and delivering on the promise of moving Verizon from an analog to digital platforms business.
 Walden exited Verizon in 2017 and as later events revealed, the integration did not deliver the expected value.

 Two months before closing the deal for Yahoo!, Verizon announced it would place Yahoo! and AOL under an umbrella named Oath.
 The deal closed on June 13, 2017, and Oath was launched.
 Upon completion of the deal, Yahoo!
 CEO Marissa Mayer resigned.
-Yahoo! operations not acquired in the deal were renamed Altaba, a holding company whose primary assets are its 15.5 percent stake in Alibaba Group and 35.5 percent stake in Yahoo!
+Yahoo! operations not acquired in the deal were renamed Altaba, a holding company whose primary assets were its 15.5 percent stake in Alibaba Group and a 35.5 percent stake in Yahoo!
 Japan.
-After the merger, Oath cut fifteen percent of the Yahoo-AOL workforce.
+After the merger, Oath cut fifteen percent of the Yahoo!-AOL workforce.
 In 2018, Altaba sold Yahoo!
 Japan to SoftBank Group.

-In April 2018, Helios and Matheson acquired the Moviefone movie listings website from Oath.
-As part of the transaction, Verizon took a stake in Helios and Matheson Analytics stock.
+In April 2018, Helios and Matheson Analytics acquired the Moviefone movie listings website from Oath, in consideration for which Verizon took a stake in Helios and Matheson.